sapachev/error-pages/README.md

 ## Custom HTTP Error Pages

-Lightweight tool to create own static HTTP Error Pages in minimalistic responsive and accessible design features and customization support including localization.
+Lightweight tool to create static HTTP Error Pages in minimalistic adaptive and accessible design with customization and localization support.

 # Features

-* Static pages with simple design
+* Static pages with simple and responsive design
 * Lightweight and fast running
 * Extensibility
 * Customization